diogro/expressionVariance-manuscript/main.md

 Higher entropy is associated with more uniform distribution of genes across deciles.
 GO terms with low entropy indicated some decile is over-represented in the genes associated with that term.
 We also measure skewness for each term, which should be zero if no decile is over-represented, negative if high-variation terms are over-represented, and positive if low-variation deciles are over-represented.
 Skewness by entropy for each GO term can be seen in @fig:skew_entropy.
 Positive-skew low-entropy terms, those enriched with low-variance genes, are associated with house keeping functions, like RNA localization, translation initiation, methylation and chromosome segregation.
 Likewise, terms with negative skew and low entropy, enriched for high-variance genes, are related to immune response, tissue morphogenesis, chemotaxis---all dynamic biological functions related to interacting with the environment.

 Both GO related analysis suggests a strong influence of biological function in determining gene expression variation.
-Genes associated with house keeping functions, expected to be under strong stabilizing selection, are also low-variance; high-variance genes are associated with responding to external stimuli (i.e., tissue reorganization and immune response).
+Genes associated with baseline fundamental functions, expected to be under strong stabilizing selection, are also low-variance; high-variance genes are associated with responding to external stimuli (i.e., tissue reorganization and immune response).

 \begin{figure}
     \centering
     \includegraphics[width=\linewidth]{figures/local_go_lowerUpper.png}
     \caption{Gene set enrichment analyses testing for over representation of gene ontology categories in the upper and lower 5\% quantiles of the gene variation rank.
 High-variance gene are enriched for terms related to immune function, response to wounding, blood vessel morphogenesis and inflammatory response.
-In contrast, low-variance genes are associated with translation, control of methylation, RNA processing, chromosome separation, and other cell housekeeping functions.}
+In contrast, low-variance genes are associated with translation, control of methylation, RNA processing, chromosome separation, and other cell housekeeping functions.
+All displayed terms are significant with a 5\% FDR corrected p-value below $10^{-3}$.}
     \label{fig:go_tails}
 \end{figure}